 All water activity sessions are provided by local outdoor providers and will include canoes, kayaks, stand-up paddle boards, sailing dinghies, a catamaran and a Viking longboat.

-How to book a taster session
+How to book water activities

 Bar and BBQ from our friends at Sticklebarn

 The lovely people from the National Trust pub in Langdale, Sticklebarn, are opening a bar from 12 noon - 9pm on Saturday and 12 noon - 5pm on Sunday, as well as a BBQ throughout the weekend, lighting the campfire and providing live acoustic music.

 Watch the evening light turn the lake to gold while you relax after the day's excitement.

 Things to do on dry land

 The regatta takes place at Crow Park, just beside Keswick's Theatre by the Lake, and there are spectator sports for those who’d rather keep their feet dry.
 There's a free family activity zone with miniature raft-making, stone skimming, catch a water minibeast, wild art and Jemima Puddleduck's water play.
 There are free sports and games to play including badminton, volleyball, frisbee golf and strider-bike races.